SAP-archive/iot-edge-samples/streaming-aggregation/README.md

 ```json
 mvn eclipse:eclipse
 ```
 3. The above command will throw errors for streaming libraries.
-It will also show you the command that you need to run in the command line.
+It will also show the command that needs to run in the command line.
 Follow those commands to copy all the libraries.
 Libraries are in $STREAMING_HOME/libj folder.
-4. Run following command to compile and build the package:
+4. Run the following command to compile and build the package:
 ```json
 mvn clean install
 ```